-With recreational marijuana becoming a big deal, how can you differentiate one from another?
+With recreational marijuana becoming a big deal, how can you differentiate one source of weed from another?
 California farmers take a page from their wine handbook: marijuana appellations, or geographical designations for growing regions.

 It's a new era for winemaking.
 Long the domain of craftsmen and connoisseurs, scientists worldwide are utilizing new technologies and combining forces to create better vino.
 In fact, Washington State University has an entire program dedicated to the science of wine.

 One of ACSH's missions is to change the media narrative about science and health.
 Too often, the media publishes "click bait" with the intention of scaring people or promoting a new food fad.
 That does a disservice to the public.
 We aim to rectify this by getting quoted in as many media outlets as possible, and here's where we appeared recently.